scorpido74/azure-docs.nl-nl/articles/hdinsight/hdinsight-hadoop-access-yarn-app-logs-linux.md

 ---
-title: Toegang tot de toepassings logboeken van Apache Hadoop garen-Azure HDInsight
+title: Access Apache Hadoop YARN application logs - Azure HDInsight
-description: Meer informatie over het openen van toepassings logboeken op basis van een op Linux gebaseerd HDInsight-cluster (Apache Hadoop) met behulp van de opdracht regel en een webbrowser.
+description: Learn how to access YARN application logs on a Linux-based HDInsight (Apache Hadoop) cluster using both the command-line and a web browser.
 author: hrasheed-msft
 ms.author: hrasheed
 ms.reviewer: jasonh